shiv24/URL-Shortener/README.md

 ### Key uniqueness and Non-guessability ###

+Short Key size: The short key size for this implementation will be in the range of 5-8 characters long.
+8 characters will be teh largest short key size our service will allow because the short url should still be small.
+The reason for these ranges is explained below.

 The characters used for the short key are base62(a-z, A-Z, 0-9) because this is a large character set to choose from and the keys formed using these characters will not have issues with a browser.
 The reason I avoided base 64 was because the '+' and the '/' characters which would need to be encoded as ‘%2B’ and ‘%2F’ respectively.
 There is no big benefit of using base64 over base62 for our case.
 There were multiple ways that the inique keys could ahve been created.
-Some of the ways I was looking at were:
+Some of the solutions I was looking at were:
-* Process 1
-* Process 2
+* Get a MD5 of the long url and take the first/last n characters to be used as the short key.
+This becomes a problem when different users input the same long url as they will get the same short key.
+* Generate a random key of size n with base62 characters.
+This can cause collisions on write, and there is no direct way to reduce the probability of impacts.
+Also as our service gets many more short url creations the probabilty of collisions increases which then puts additional burden on our system to find a short key which is not present in the database.
+This solution could work well with a seperate Key Generation service and database which stores used and unused keys ahead of time allowing our service to simply pick an unused key.

+Chosen Solution:

 ### General Architecture ###